23014107/SocketStudy/README.md

+# Ex.No:1a
-# Ex.No:1a  			Study of Socket Programming
+                      Study of Socket Programming
+# NAME:RAMYA.P

+# REGISTER NUMBER: 212223240137

+# DEPARTMENT: AIML

 ## Aim:
 To perform a study on Socket Programming